 Work with Emily

-Emily works with brands in a number of capacities.
+Emily works with brands in several capacities.
 She specializes in video content, recipe development, sponsored posts, and brand partnerships.

 Email her at emily (at) myeverydaytable.com to connect, or fill out a contact form.